Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lewisham and are not the council.
 About us

-The Brent, Lewisham and Southwark IT Committee met on Tuesday 26 November 2024 to discuss updates on the Shared Technology Service, including its performance, cyber security, and strategic direction.
-The committee was scheduled to consider reports on the Shared Technology Service's performance, cyber security status, and future strategies for 2024-2026.
+The Brent, Lewisham and Southwark IT Committee met on Tuesday 26 November 2024 to review updates on the Shared Technology Service and its cyber security posture.
+The meeting's agenda included a detailed look at the performance of the Shared Technology Service, alongside a comprehensive update on cyber security threats and mitigation strategies.

 Shared Technology Service Update Report